wikip-co/wikip.co/site/source/_posts/DevOps/Programming Languages/Python/uv/inline-script-metadata.md

 - Automatic environment creation
 - Isolated from project dependencies

+## Prerequisites

+- uv installed ( check out [this article](https://wikip.co/what-is-uv/) for more information)
+- Basic familiarity with Python packaging

 ## Usage[^1]

 Use `uv init --script` to initialize scripts with the inline metadata.